hecmaximebailloud/AP_Project/README.md

 You can access the frontend with the Python file 'AP_projet_code.py'.

+If you want to add or delete data, go to the 'data' folder.

 Refer to the 'scripts' folder to access the data processing.

 Refer to the 'images' folder to add pictures to the app.